Make some “me time” with fun binder crafts that will make you smile

 - Browse pre-designed templates for binder covers and print on any 8.5” x 11” sheet.

 - To find templates for Avery printable binder spines, use the template finder and enter your product number.

 - Find help for using ADPO features and get template support in our help center articles or browse a variety of design how-to videos.

 2) Channel your inner artist with original binder cover artwork

 We used permanent markers and colorful highlighters to create a fresh fruity theme for our binder cover.
-First we made plain fruit shapes and colored them in with highlighters.
-Next we went back using colorful permanent markers with ultra-fine tips to add fine details that made our orange and lemon slices pop.
+First, we made plain fruit shapes and colored them in with highlighters.
+Next, we went back to using colorful permanent markers with ultra-fine tips to add fine details that made our orange and lemon slices pop.

 Create a visual feast for the eyes with super fun craft glitter or a photo collage of all the things that make you happy.

 3) Get the party started with a fabulous glitter binder cover

 If you want a seriously cool school binder that will really stand out from the crowd, then look no further.
 All you need for this binder cover project is a large chunky craft glitter and super glue.
 Empty a bunch of glitter into the clear plastic cover pocket.
 Seal with super glue.
 It’s that easy.